tobiaszciesielski/tobiaszciesielski.github.io/src/content/todayILearned/how-to-narrow-type-of-filter-operator-in-rxjs.md

 ---
-title: How to narrow type after Rxjs filter() operator?
+title: How to narrow type of filter() operator in Rxjs?
 publicationDate: 2024-10-07
 ---

-Consider we have following property in our Angular component:
+Consider following property in our Angular component:

 ```ts
 private user: User | null;